 Once in a while I’ll have to work at my wife’s mom’s Vietnamese restaurant.
 It’s very far out west in an ethnic neighborhood of Sydney, where people can be very demanding and I don’t even understand what they’re saying.

 I clean tables and try to take orders.
 It’s one of the more interesting and frustrating jobs I’ve ever had.

 Any talents, secret superpowers, or fun facts about yourself to share?

 I love making video games.
 It’s a big thing of mine outside of daily work.
 I’ve got less time now to work on them because after Propeller you don’t really want to do anything technical when you get home.

 They’re super casual mobile games.
 I like to make games that are intuitive and accessible to regular people.
 My mum is my number-one test subject.
 I try to make them really simple, but really pretty.
-There’s one called Sally Seas, where you guide a boat over big waves in the ocean.
+There’s one called Saily Seas, where you guide a boat over big waves in the ocean.